COVID-19: Treatment-related research

-In September 2020, the European Medicines Agency (EMA) endorsed the use of dexamethasone in adults and adolescents from 12 years of age and weighing at least 40 kg who require supplemental oxygen therapy.
-Dexamethasone can be taken by mouth or given as an injection or infusion (drip) into a vein.

 In November 2020, the US Food and Drug Administration (FDA) issued an emergency use authorisation for the investigational monoclonal antibody therapy bamlanivimab for the treatment of mild-to-moderate COVID‑19.
 Bamlanivimab is authorised for people with positive results of direct SARS-CoV-2 viral testing who are twelve years of age and older weighing at least 40 kg, and who are at high risk for progressing to severe COVID‑19 or hospitalisation.
 This includes those who are 65 years of age or older, or who have chronic medical conditions.

 In February 2021, the FDA issued an emergency use authorisation (EUA) for bamlanivimab and etesevimab administered together for the treatment of mild to moderate COVID‑19 in people twelve years of age or older weighing at least 40 kg who test positive for SARS‑CoV‑2 and who are at high risk for progressing to severe COVID‑19.
 The authorised use includes treatment for those who are 65 years of age or older or who have certain chronic medical conditions.

 In April 2021, the FDA revoked the emergency use authorisation (EUA) that allowed for the investigational monoclonal antibody therapy bamlanivimab, when administered alone, to be used for the treatment of mild-to-moderate COVID‑19 in adults and certain paediatric patients.